Advisory Opinions

 209. Advisory Opinions.

-1. Upon the written request of any official or employee* - including former officials and employees who served or were employed within the prior three years, and also including those who intend to soon become an official or employee - or candidate, consultant, or person or entity doing business with the city or intending to soon do business with the city, the Ethics Commission must render, as swiftly as possible but in no event in more than fifteen days, a written advisory opinion with respect to the interpretation or application of this code.
-Any other person or entity may similarly request an advisory opinion, but only with respect to whether his, her, or its own action might violate a provision of this code.
+1. Upon the written request of any official or employee,* including former officials and employees who served or were employed within the prior three years, and also including those who intend to soon become an official or employee, as well as any candidate, consultant, or person or entity doing business with the city or intending to soon do business with the city, the Ethics Commission must render, within fifteen days after the date of its next regular meeting, a written advisory opinion with respect to the interpretation or application of this Code.
+If an earlier response is desired, or upon the request of an individual or entity not included above, an informal verbal or e-mail opinion will be provided by the Ethics Officer.

 3. An advisory opinion rendered by the Ethics Commission, until and unless amended or revoked, is binding upon the Ethics Commission in any subsequent proceeding concerning the person or entity that requested the opinion and acted in good faith, unless he, she, or it omitted or misstated a material fact in requesting the advisory opinion.
 The advisory opinion may also be relied upon by the person or entity, and may be introduced and used as a defense in any civil action brought by the Ethics Commission or the city.